ampproject/amphtml/extensions/amp-story/amp-story.md

 ## Migrating from 0.1 to 1.0

-### **New features for the bookend**
+We've added new capabilities and features to AMP stories that are available in v1.0 of amp-story.
+You should consider migrating your stories to v1.0 to take advantage of these new features.

+### New bookend capabilities

-We are adding new capabilities to the amp-stories bookend, enabling richer component support and visual layouts.
-Some of the new features:
+We've added new capabilities to the amp-stories bookend, enabling richer component support and visual layouts.
+Some of the changes include:

-* The share providers will now be sorted according to the JSON configuration.
+* Share providers are sorted according to the JSON configuration.
 * New bookend components:
   * Call to action links
   * Text box
   * Portrait and landscape cards

-To use these new components, include an `<amp-story-bookend>` tag as the last child of your `<amp-story>` with the required attributes like so:
+To use these new capabilities, add an `<amp-story-bookend>` tag as the last child of your `<amp-story>` with the required attributes like so:

 ```html
 <amp-story standalone>